Tolash123/100daysofcode/Day43/README.md

 ### Array

 They are used to store multiple values in a single variable.
-An array is a special variable, whih can hold more than one value at a time.
+An array is a special variable, which can hold more than one value at a time.

 syntax: